When McKinsey Comes To Town, Walt Bogdanich and Michael Forsythe ( paperback 2023)

 You might also like

-Inheritocracy : It's Time to Talk About the Bank of Mum and Dad by Eliza Filby (hardback Nov 24)
+Inheritocracy : Time to Talk About the Bank of Mum and Dad, Eliza Filby (paperback July2025)

 Many of us grew up believing in a meritocracy, where hardwork brings rewards.
 Go to university, get a job, put in the hours and thingswill be OK.
 That’s what we were told – but the reality is that life chances andopportunities are no longer shaped by what we learn or earn but by whether wehave access to the Bank of Mum and Dad.